A hybrid cruise ship and a call for a ban on HFO

 What is being done

-The International Marine Organization is cracking down on emissions globally, requiring all ships to use fuel with a sulphur content of less than 0.5 per cent, versus the current limit of 3.5 per cent, by 2020.
+The International Maritime Organization is cracking down on emissions globally, requiring all ships to use fuel with a sulphur content of less than 0.5 per cent, versus the current limit of 3.5 per cent, by 2020.

 The low-sulphur fuel regulation has come to be known as LSF2020.